Apozzi/academic-project-compiler-language/README.md

 ```

 I dont have any documentation about the language.
-Used http://gals.sourceforge.net for creation of Lexical and Sematic analisation rules and creation of the parse tree.
+Used http://gals.sourceforge.net for creation of Lexical and Sematic analisation rules and creation of the parse tree..